bostoncleek/Unscented-Kalman-Filter/README.md

 specify a different file path.
 Specify the noise to add to the sensor and motion models in params.py

 # Implementation
-See this [document](https://github.com/bostoncleek/Unscented-Kalman-Filter/blob/master/doc/ukf.pdf). for more details and theory behind the implementation.

 ## Alogrithm
 The UKF is accomplished by representing the belief as a Gaussian and extracting sigma points from it.
 The sigma points are located at the mean and along the axis of the covariance matrix.
 The equation for the sigma points is shown in line 2 bellow.
 The sigma points are passed through the nonlinear state transition function.